Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Numerical Analysis and Results

 \subsection{Stable Scenarios}

-We begin with the stable configurations, corresponding to the mass hierarchy $M_{S_B}<2M_{S_A}$.
-In this regime the two-body decay $S_B\to S_A S_A$ is kinematically forbidden, so both species are cosmologically stable and may contribute to the present dark matter abundance.
+We begin with the stable configurations, defined by the hierarchy \(M_{S_B}<2M_{S_A}\).
+In this regime the two-body decay \(S_B\to S_A S_A\) is kinematically forbidden, so both species can contribute to the present dark matter abundance.
+We analyse first the fully feeble FIMP--FIMP case and then the two mixed configurations, in which either \(S_B\) or \(S_A\) is the WIMP-like component.

-Guided by Table~\ref{tab:scenarios}, we consider Scenarios~1--3.
-We start from the purely feeble case in which both components are produced via freeze-in (FIMP--FIMP), and then move to mixed realisations where one component behaves as a WIMP and the other as a FIMP, treating separately the cases in which the WIMP role is played by $S_B$ (Scenario~2) or by $S_A$ (Scenario~3).

-A key aspect of the mixed regimes is the interplay between freeze-out, freeze-in, and intra-dark processes, which can reshuffle the relic-density partition through conversion and semi-annihilation.
-This can weaken direct-detection constraints compared to the single-component WIMP limit via the usual $\xi$-rescaling of the event rate.